AzulGarza/lineartestr/paper/paper.md

 # Summary

-Many econometric models uses the underlying assumption that the relationship between endogenous and exogenous variables is linear.
-This is the case of models such as difference-in-differences, fixed effects, regression discontinuity design among others that are particularly useful to characterize causal relationships [@angrist_mostly_2008].
-As a part of the hypothesis imposed to the models, the linear relationship between the variables must be contrasted in order to guarantee the validity of the research results.
+Many econometric models use the underlying assumption that the relationship between endogenous and exogenous variables is linear.
+This is the case of models such as difference-in-differences, fixed effects, regression discontinuity design among others that are particularly useful inferring causal relationships [@angrist_mostly_2008].
+As a part of the hypothesis imposed to the models, the linear relationship between variables must be contrasted in order to guarantee the validity of the research results.
 The package `lineartestr` implements a novel approach developed by Domínguez and Lobato [@lobato] that tests this hypothesis trough the function `dominguez_lobato_test`.
 This approach generalizes well known specifications tests such as Ramsey's RESET (also implemented with `reset_test`) and as the authors conclude this new test is more robust than others.
 Therefore this package provides to researchers with a new robust tool to test the linear specification of a model.

 ## Domínguez-Lobato test